Shop H) Books, Stickers, & Souvenirs

 This anthology brings together stories, essays, and poems written across five centuries by people inhabiting, surviving, and attempting to understand the Grand Canyon.
 Lively tales written by unschooled river runners, unabashedly popular fiction, and memoirs stand alongside finely crafted literary works to represent the full range of human experience in this wild, daunting, and inspiring landscape.

-Written by AzRA Guide Kristin Huisinga Harned, Lori Makarick, and Kate Watters
+By Kristin Huisinga Harned (AzRA Guide), Lori Makarick, and Kate Watters

 The first comprehensive field guide devoted to the plants that live below the canyon rims, describes more than 300 plant species.
 As well as interesting facts or uses for the plants listed.
 Includes 310 high quality color photographs, 92 line drawings, and illustrated glossary and thumbnail identification key.